kx-Huang/ChatGPT-on-WeChat/README.md

 docker run -v $(pwd)/config.yaml:/app/config.yaml chatgpt-on-wechat
 ```

-You can also build with Docker Compose
+You can also build with Docker Compose:

 1. Start the container